 There are several options for mosquito deterrents:

-Prevent algae by covering 2/3 of water surface using water lilies, floaters, or other plants that shade the surface of the water.
+Prevent algae by covering two-thirds of the water's surface using water lilies, floaters, or other plants that shade the surface of the water.
 Reducing the amount of sunlight that penetrates the pot keeps the water cooler and starves the algae for sunlight.
-Drain and clean the pot and then pare down overgrown plants when two inches of decomposed matter builds on the bottom of the pond pot.
+Drain and clean the pot, then pare down overgrown plants when two inches of decomposed matter builds on the bottom of the pond pot.